Crawling

 Edge cases that cause missing pages

-Links in data-href, data-url, or other custom attributes — most parsers ignore them.
-Links inside JSON-LD structured data — same.
-Links built dynamically from React state — only visible after rendering.
+Links in data-href, data-url, or other custom attributes — most parsers ignore them because they only look at standard href.
+Links inside JSON-LD structured data (machine-readable metadata embedded in the page) — same problem.
+Links built dynamically from React state — only visible after the page renders.
 PDF/document URLs in <embed> and <object> tags — easy to skip.
-For a thorough crawl, audit one rendered page by hand and compare against your extractor's output.
+For a thorough crawl, audit one rendered page by hand and compare against your extractor's output to see what it is dropping.

 Code example